jepetersohn/phase-3-guide/week-1/Readme.md

 - am - [Refactor-this challenge](../../../../refactor-this-challenge)
 - 2p
   - Agile lecture: how to plan a project in an Agile team environment
-  - Journaling: "Reflect on a challenge that blew up that you later regretted.
-    What could you have done to de-escalate tension?"
 - pm
   - [*overflow challenge](../../../../overflow-challenge)
 - 6p